jlorich/workshop-terraform/_entries/01-01 prerequisites.md

 parent-id: intro
 ---

+### Terraform

+Terraform is tool for deploying and managing Infrastructure (and more) as Code.
+You can download the Terraform executables at <https://www.terraform.io/downloads.html>.
+This lab will be using Terraform 0.11.13.

+### Azure CLI

+The Azure CLI is a command line interface for Azure.
+The Azure CLI is also the way in which Terraform gains access to your Azure subscription.
+You can find the installation instructions for the Azure CLI at <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>

-### Tools
+### Azure Cloud Shell

-You can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you login with an Azure subscription.
-The Azure Cloud Shell has the Azure CLI pre-installed and configured to connect to your Azure subscription as well as `kubectl` and `helm`.
+You can also use the Azure Cloud Shell for this lab accessible at <https://shell.azure.com>.
+The Azure Cloud Shell has the Azure CLI pre-installed and configured to connect to your Azure subscription as well as `helm`, `kubectl`, and `helm`.

 ### Azure subscription